LISBON CLUBS

 Avenida 24 de Julho, 68

-It was the popular "Kapital" for two decades but changed to "Main" in late 2012.
-It's been revived as a popular weekend spot attracting 20- and 30-somethings into the space divided into different areas, including a restaurant.
+It was the popular "Kapital" for two decades, then changed to "Main" in late 2012, and is now "Mome".
+Centrally located, it's been revived as a popular weekend spot attracting young 20-somethings into the space divided into different areas.

 MINISTERIUM CLUB